seanpue/graphtransliterator/paper/paper.md

-Transliteration—the representation of one language or script in the characters or symbols of another—is a ubiquitous and important operation, used across the humanities, social sciences, and information sciences.
-It allows text to be read by those who do not know the original alphabet.
-It enables the standardized organization and search of resources, as in library systems.
-It also permits the encoding of additional information, which enables disambiguation and advanced linguistic analysis, including natural language processing tasks, that are often not possible in the original script.
+Transliteration—the representation of one language or script in the characters or symbols of another—is a ubiquitous and important operation, used across the humanities, social sciences, and information sciences, as well as other fields.
+It enables text to be read by those who do not know the original alphabet, and also makes languages or related languages written in multiple scripts legible to readers conversant in only one script [@saini2008shahmukhi].
+Transliteration enables the standardized organization and search of resources, as in library systems [@Barry].
+It also permits the encoding of essential information often not found in the original script, such as morphological boundaries and unwritten elements, permitting disambiguation.
+In natural language processing tasks, transliteration has opened up new possibilities, especially in machine translation [@prabhakar2018machine] and named-entity recognition [@chen2018report; @merhav-ash-2018-design].

-``Graph Transliterator`` is a Python package that makes that process more accessible by using a standardized method for encoding rules for transliteration.
+``Graph Transliterator`` is a Python package that makes this process more accessible by using a standardized method for encoding rules for transliteration.
 It lets those rules be entered in an "easy reading" YAML format [@YAMLAintMarkup] or directly, using standard Python data types.
-It differs from other software [@GeneralTransformsICUa] designed for handling transliteration in two primary ways.
+It differs from other rule-based software [@GeneralTransformsICUa] designed for handling transliteration in two primary ways.
 First, other software works directly on an input string, performing operations based on matches of particular characters.
 ``Graph Transliterator`` instead tokenizes the input into user-defined